samgivian/Python-advanced-math-library-/README.md

 2)Find the location were your python is installed.

-3)Paste the downloaded file in the lib file
+3)Paste the downloaded file in it.

-4)Enjoy

 ## How to use it
 type import advancedmath on top of your program